Pearl Street Reconstruction & Safety Improvements

 I can't wait for Pearl St to be paved, so I can bike on this street pleasantly without feeling all the bumps.
 It will also be nice to walk on the sidewalk without fear of being bathed by standing water on the street when it rains and cars pass.
 And last but not least, we are missing 2 trees close to 78 Pearl st.

-anistedesco almost 3 years ago
+anistedesco over 3 years ago

 The Pearl St reconstruction should prioritize: bike lanes, accessible sidewalks, and speed reduction methods.